 The project will also support the construction of dikes to prevent sea water intrusion and reclaim marginal land for crop growing.
 The dikes will be built by using sand, rock and rubble with gates to allow flood water outflow and prevent salt water inflow and will be are accompanied by replanted mangroves (restoration) to enhance natural flood protection.
 These provide a lower cost alternative than hard engineered structures and maintenance and review the level of defence they offer would be assured.
-The dikes will be built in three project areas that represent among the most vulnerable parts in Zanzibar- Gando, Kangani and Mto wa pwani.
+The dikes will be built in three project areas that represent among the most vulnerable parts in Zanzibar- Gando, Kangani and Mto wa pwani (820 hh, 889 hh and 282 hh, respectively).

-- 2.1.1 Community mobilization to agree on the site for dikes construction - 2.1.2 Dike construction to prevent salt water inundation - 2.1.3 Mangrove planting for restoration of degraded land - 2.1.4 Support saline agriculture trials for selected crops
+- 2.1.1 Community mobilization to agree on the site for dikes construction - 2.1.2 Dike construction to prevent salt watersaltwater inundation - 2.1.3 Mangrove planting for restoration of degraded land - 2.1.4 Support saline agriculture trials for selected crops